 Additional snacks should be rich in carbohydrate but relatively low in fat and fiber so it is easy to digest.
 Some suitable snack ideas include:

 - Rice cakes with peanut butter and banana

 - Fruit bread/buns

 If solids don’t sit well before a match, or players are very nervous, a liquid source of carbohydrate such as a fruit smoothie or liquid meal replacement can be a good option.

 As tennis matches are often played in hot conditions, replacing fluid losses and keeping cool at breaks in play is important.
 In addition, carbohydrate can enhance performance and delay the onset of fatigue.

 Practical hydration and cooling strategies include:

-- Add ice to bottles and store in eskies to keep cool
+- Add ice to water bottles and store in eskies to keep cool

-- Use individual bottles to keep track fluid intake
+- Use individual bottles to keep track of fluid intake

-- Choose higher electrolyte fluids as the sodium content promotes rehydration.
+- Choose higher electrolyte fluids as the sodium content promotes effective rehydration.